On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Introduction

 The main result of the paper is the following theorem.

-\begin{theorem} Let a billiard in $\Sigma$ with countably piecewise $C^2$-smooth boundary be polynomially (or equivalently, analytically) integrable, and let the regular part of its boundary have at least one non-linear arc.
+\begin{theorem} \footnote{Theorem \ref{thal} with a brief proof was announced in the author's note \cite{gl}.} Let a billiard in $\Sigma$ with countably piecewise $C^2$-smooth boundary be polynomially integrable (or equivalently, analytically integrable, see Definition \ref{defanaly}), and let the regular part of its boundary contain at least one non-geodesic arc.
 Then the billiard is countably confocal. \end{theorem}